 - Liquid (or ‘no penalty’): If you need to withdraw your money before your term is up, liquid CDs will let you do that without paying a penalty fee.
 But, you’ll pay for this convenience with a lower interest rate.

 - Callable: You’ll get a higher interest rate with callable CDs, but the bank reserves the right to “call back” your money and nix your CD before your term is up.
-So, if your CD has a three-year term and the bank calls it back after two, you lose out on a year of interest.
+So, if you have a 3-year CD and the bank calls it back after two, you lose out on a year of interest.

 - Zero-coupon: You can purchase these CDs for much less than face value.
 For instance, you can get a $50,000 CD for $30,000, but you won’t see any interest until the CD is mature.
 And you still have to pay taxes on that anticipated interest every year.